codealphadev/CodeAlpha.MVT.PoC/README.md

 - [ ] "Many Clicks" on widget can lead to widget disappearing -> more gracefully handle invokation of "Content Open" routine - can be jammed if many clicks are done on widget
 - [ ] Show / hide content window requires waaay too many clicks ("Ghostclicks")
-- [ ] When moving the widget with opened content too far up, the widget can get stuck behind the content window --> likely going to be fixed when listener for widget-movement is implemented.
 - [ ] Show/Hide decision tree for widget does not yet include the behavior of the content window
 - [ ] Decision Tree is badly implemented - not logical; needs refactoring